NeTEx-CEN/NeTEx/README.md

 * _Updates to xml schema_:
       * netex_publication.xsd

-### 2019.01.10  Migrate to Github Rename all  schema files to remove version numbers
+### 2019.01.10 OTHER Migrate to Github Rename all  schema files to remove version numbers
 * _Updates to xml schema_:
                 * All NeTEx files changed.

-### 2018.06.02   GITHUBBER Add Centroid to GroupOfSTopPlaces  [uml_diagram, doctodo]
+### 2018.06.02  GITHUBBER  FRAMEWORK Add Centroid to GroupOfSTopPlaces  [uml_diagram, doctodo]
    * _Updates to xml schema_:
 	   * netex_stopPlace_version.xsd